2i2c-org/docs/admin/user-management/authentication-and-access.md

 (manage-users:github-team)=
 #### Manage your GitHub Team

 A GitHub Team is defined and specially linked to a hub's configuration when it is initially deployed.
 This special GitHub Team should be known to hub administrators.
-If not, please contact your community representative who deployed the hub or open a 2i2c {doc}`support ticket<../../support>`.
+If not, please contact your community representative who deployed the hub or open a 2i2c [support ticket](../../support.md).

 ##### Add a member to the team